 Have you ever tried a banana cake before?
-If not you are definitely missing out.
+If not, then I am here to tell you that you are definitely missing out.
 It has a taste like banana bread, a texture more like carrot cake, and has a deliciously creamy frosting.
 It is heavenly to say the least and one of my favorites.

 Anyway, It’s a super simple recipe, and it makes an entire cookie sheet (which is a half sheet pan) which means that it’s enough to feed a crowd, but you could also probably easily half it and bake a halved recipe in a tall 9×13″ pan/casserole dish.

 Then she will defrost them, and make a batch of this delicious cake when the family gets together for Sunday dinner.
 I’m going to keep it simple and jump right into the directions and pictures.

 We start out with the ingredients for the cake all laid out.

 A bit of a closer up view.

 Start out with an XL mixing bowl.
 Mine is a 4 quart bowl and it was just barely big enough to handle this recipe.
 I made it using a hand mixer(This recipe would work with a Bosch Mixer, or a Kitchenaid with a six quart bowl).
 Put the bananas in your bowl and mix until as smooth as you can get it.

 Then add the remaining wet ingredients.